Münsterhof: Archaeological excavations

 Dölf Wild, chief archaeologist of the 2014–15 excavations, told in an interview: "For 700 years, Münsterhof was the stage of large gatherings, and will it soon be again, after a rather sad interlude as [a] parking facility."
 The archaeological excavations of winter 2014–15 were concentrated on the plaza and on the Stadthausquai and Poststrasse areas; the remains of the cemetery chapel of the era before 1300 AD have been examined (the chapel had been removed and the cemetery reduced when a new gothic church building was erected).
-The Zürich archaeologists also secured grave furnishings, which will be presented along with the findings of the excavations in 1977–78 as part of an "archaeological window" into the Fraumünster's crypt.
-The city archaeologists (Amt für Städtebau) recently also identified a special find: a 600-year-old badge of Charlemagne on his horse discovering the graves of the martyrs Felix and Regula.
-The beautifully cast figure made of non-ferrous metals and measuring just 3.5 centimetres (1.4 in) was probably a pilgrim badge.
+The Zurich archaeologists also secured grave furnishings, which will be presented along with the findings of the excavations in 1977–78 as part of an "archaeological window" into the Fraumünster's crypt.
+In 2015, the city archaeologists (Amt für Städtebau) also identified a 600-year-old badge of Charlemagne on his horse discovering the graves of the martyrs Felix and Regula.
+The beautifully cast figure is made of non-ferrous metals, measures just 3.5 centimetres (1.4 in), and is believed to have been a pilgrim badge.

-In addition to the firebed tombs from the 1st century AD at Poststrasse, west of the Fraumünster church, there was discovered northeast of the church a round pit from the 2nd or 3rd century with numerous shards, mainly of drinking cups and bowls.
+In addition to the firebed tombs from the 1st century AD at Poststrasse, west of the Fraumünster, a round pit from the 2nd or 3rd century was discovered northeast of the church, with numerous shards mainly of drinking cups and bowls.
 In October 2015, the remains of about 280 buried people were secured from the abandoned 7th century cemetery; they are stored temporarily at the Sihlfeld cemetery for scientific research, while a final resting place is sought for a mass grave.

-Trivia

-The fictitious 2007 Swiss mystery film Marmorera was filmed among others, at the Burghölzli sanatory in the Weinegg district, on the Limmat near Technopark Zürich, at the Limmatquai promenade, and on the Münsterbrücke river crossing towards Münsterhof.